About Lichfield Arts

 Our exciting events are a platform for up and coming artists, particularly younger performers who would otherwise lack the opportunity to perform in front of a live audience and learn to craft their performance skills.

-With fringe events and several days of performance, the Blues & Jazz festival is as popular as ever.
+With fringe events and several days of performance, the Jazz & Blues Festival is as popular as ever.

 The Lichfield Festival of Folk is a popular, vibrant and entertaining event which offers a mix of ticketed and free activities.